skwp/dotfiles/README.md

  * `:ColorToggle` - turn on #abc123 color highlighting (useful for css)
  * `:gitv` - Git log browsers
  * `,hi` - show current Highlight group. if you don't like the color of something, use this, then use `hi! link [groupname] [anothergroupname]` in your vimrc.after to remap the color.
 You can see available colors using `:hi`
+ * `,yr` - view the yankring - a list of your previous copy commands. also you can paste and hit `ctrl-p` for cycling through previous copy commands

 #### Ruby Debugger